pierophp/laravel-queue-manager/README.md

 | supervisor_update_timeout | The supervisor update timeout to gracefully stop the process when a configuration change |

 ### Getting error events
-Add to your AppServiceProvider e log as you like
+Add to your AppServiceProvider and log as you like
 ```php
 $this->app['events']->listen(\LaravelQueueManager\Events\ScheduleError::class, function(\LaravelQueueManager\Events\ScheduleError $scheduleError){